 Port Forwarding mode: Use a standard network patch cable or a Raritan USB WIFI wireless LAN adapter.
-For information on the Raritan USB WIFI adapter, see USB Wireless LAN Adapters (on page 21).
+For information on the Raritan USB WIFI adapter, see USB Wireless LAN Adapters (on page 12).

-- 5. Connect the USB-A port of the master device to the USB-B port of an additional PX2 via a USB cable.
+- 5. Connect the USB-A port of the master device to the USB-B port of an additional PX3TS via a USB cable.
 This additional device is Slave 1. - 6.
-Connect Slave 1's USB-A port to the USB-B port of an additional PX2 via another USB cable.
-The second additional device is Slave 2. - 7.
-Repeat the same step to connect more slave devices. - 8.
-Configure or change the network settings of the master and/or slave devices as needed. - Bridging: Each cascaded device has its own network settings.
-For example, some devices can have DHCP-assigned IP and the others can have static IP addresses. - Port forwarding: Only the master device's network settings should be configured.
+Connect Slave 1's USB-A port to the USB-B port of an additional PX3TS via another USB cable.
+The second additional device is Slave 2 - 7.
+Repeat the same step to connect more slave devices.